redis/jedis/README.md

 Jedis was conceived to be EASY to use.

-Jedis is fully compatible with redis 2.0.0.
+Jedis is fully compatible with redis 2.6.14.

-## I want to persist my objects in Redis.
-How can I do it?
-You should definitely check [JOhm](http://github.com/xetorthio/johm "JOhm")!
-And of course, you can always serialize it and store it.

-## Is there a Groovy client?

-Yes.
-You can use Jedis if you want, but I recommend [Gedis](http://github.com/xetorthio/gedis "Gedis"), which is Jedis but with a nicer groovy-like interface :)

 ## Community